dralshehri/hijridate/docs/index.rst

    >>> convert.Gregorian(1982, 12, 2).to_hijri()
    Hijri(1403, 2, 17)

-The :obj:`convert.Gregorian` object inherits all attributes and methods of :obj:`datetime.date` object:
+The :obj:`Gregorian` object inherits all attributes and methods of :obj:`datetime.date` object:

 .. code-block:: pycon